Darryl Bullock

 Darryl Bullock is an American college football coach.
-He is the offensive line coach for Hampton University, a position he has held since 2023.
-He was the interim head football coach for North Carolina Central University in 2010 and the head football coach for Immokalee High School in 1995.
+He is the assistant head football coach at Norfolk State University, a position he has held since 2025.
+Bullock served as the interim head football coach at North Carolina Central University in 2010 and the head football coach at Immokalee High School in 1995.
+Prior to Norfolk State, Bullock coached at Hampton University.
 He also coached for Michigan, Penn State, Morgan State, New Hampshire, Gardner–Webb, East Tennessee State, Elon, Tennessee State, Chowan, Langston, Shorter, Howard, Dutchtown High School, and Fayetteville State.
 He also interned with the New England Patriots, Miami Dolphins, Cleveland Browns, and Dallas Cowboys of the National Football League (NFL).
 He played college football for Penn State as a defensive tackle where he was a member of their 1986 consensus national championship team.